dacort/metabase-athena-driver/README.md

 ### Docker

-This repository has an example [`Dockerfile`](./Dockerfile) you can use to run Metabase with the Amazon Athena driver pre-loaded:
+This repository has an example [`Dockerfile`](./Dockerfile) you can use to build the Amazon Athena Metabase driver and run the most recent supported version of Metabase:

 ```shell
 git clone https://github.com/dacort/metabase-athena-driver.git